Share

 Outcomes measured

-• immune response
+• Immune response

-• number of antibody-producing cells in spleen
+• Number of antibody-producing cells in spleen

-• spleen index
+• Spleen index

 Limitations

-• Sample size not reported in abstract
+• Sample size not reported in the provided abstract/metadata

-• Exposure intensity/SAR not reported in abstract
+• Exposure intensity/dose (e.g., SAR, power density) not reported

 View raw extracted JSON